lifepillar/vim-mucomplete/Readme.md

 :-------------------------:|:-------------------------:
 ![](https://raw.github.com/lifepillar/Resources/master/mucomplete/clang.gif) | ![](https://raw.github.com/lifepillar/Resources/master/mucomplete/ctrlx-ctrln.gif)

-The example above shows µcomplete used with [clang-complete](https://github.com/Rip-Rip/clang_complete).
+The example above shows MUcomplete used with [clang-complete](https://github.com/Rip-Rip/clang_complete).
 You may also see how it is possible to switch between different completion methods (omni completion and keyword completion in this case) when the pop-up menu is visible,